dask/dask-blog/_posts/2019-07-02-very-large-svds.md

 Dask arrays contain a relatively sophisticated SVD algorithm that works in the tall-and-skinny or short-and-fat cases, but not so well in the roughly-square case.
-It works by taking QR decompositions of each block of the array, combining the R matrices somehow, doing another smaller SVD on those, and then performing some matrix multiplication to get back to the full result.
+It works by taking QR decompositions of each block of the array, combining the R matrices,  doing another smaller SVD on those, and then performing some matrix multiplication to get back to the full result.
 It's numerically stable and decently fast, assuming that the intermediate R matrices of the QR decompositions mostly fit in memory.